RatDotRaw/Deno-YOLO/README.md

 ## Why I Made This Project

-I created this project to explore and learn about **running machine learning models at a lower level** and to gain experience with model inference.
-By using **ONNX**, I wanted to experiment with a more portable format that could eventually be used in web-oriented environments.
+I created this project to explore and learn about running machine learning models at a lower level and to goin a some basic experience with model inference.
+Using **ONNX** format, I wanted to experiment with a portable format that could be used in web-oriented environments.

-I also chose **TypeScript and Deno** because I enjoy working with them more than Python, and I wanted to explore building a full workflow outside the usual Python ecosystem.
+I chose **TypeScript and Deno** because I enjoy working with them more than Python, and I wanted to explore machine learning workflows outside the usual Python ecosystem.

-Finally, this project serves as a **demonstration of my problem-solving skills and understanding of ML pipelines**, from preprocessing images to running models and visualizing outputs.
+Finally, this project serves as a **demonstration of my problem-solving skills and basic understanding of ML pipelines**, from preprocessing images to running models and visualizing outputs.

 ## Supported Models
 - YOLO single-object detection models only